11 Easy Ways to Spot a Get Out of Debt Scam

 When you owe the IRS back taxes, the amount of your tax debt increases every month due to IRS penalties and interest.
 The IRS charges penalties and interest on any tax debt not paid by the filing deadline.
 This holds true even if you have filed for an extension.
 Your taxes are due April 15th, with or without the 6-month tax extension.
 The IRS charges penalties and interest on all unpaid balances, even after you have qualified for a tax debt payment plan and begun to make payment to fulfill your tax debt.

 Each month, the IRS charges a penalty of a particular percentage of the unpaid taxes.
 In most cases, the IRS charges 0.5 percent penalties on unpaid taxes, but penalties can go up to 25 percent in some cases.
-It solely depends on the discretion of the IRS how much penalty they charge on tax debt.
+It solely depends on the discretion of the IRS how many penalties they charge on tax debt.
 The IRS charges an additional penalty of 5 percent on taxes that have not been filed.

 Fact: All penalties COMBINED cannot exceed 25 percent of the original tax debt owed.